Ms. Venegas believes reading is essential for understanding the rapidly changing world. She enjoys sharing books with others.

 James M. Cain became famous with his first book "The Postman Always Rings Twice" written in 1934.
-His writings and well thought out plots still influence film and fiction after eighty years.
+His writings and well-thought-out plots still influence film and fiction after 80 years.
 The Coen Brothers used his genre in their film called "The Man Who Wasn't There."

 Steven King dedicated Mr. Mercedes to James M. Cain.
 How does an unknown American author still generate attention and admiration?
 By being short and sweet with writing style.
 This quote is an illustration.

 ..."It Can Be Done."

 "Even if it can be done, it's no good."

 "It can be done, and it's good."

 "Oh, you're telling me what's good."

 "Just drive" isn't a line from Cain but it is his type of short-and-sweet, to-the-point statements that his characters use.
 Cain's story is he acquired his dialog style from a bricklayer named Ike.
 Ike had been laying a new walkway at the college Cain attended and the student would stop and talk.